OceanGlidersCommunity/LearningGitHub/training_session_02.md

 ## Agenda

 # Introduction
+- everyone 1 min self introduction, what you are working on at the moment

-- OceanGliders Best Practice effort
+# OceanGliders Best Practice effort
+- outline of ongoing activities
 - Why GitHub?
 - effective, inclusive and sustainable assyncronous working mode